deepakgudi-pixel/prepai/README.md

 ## Database Tables

-The app uses only four product tables:
+The app uses four main tables:
-- `users`
+- `users` - User profiles (synced with Clerk)
-- `pantry_items`
+- `pantry_items` - Pantry inventory
-- `recipes`
+- `recipes` - Generated and curated recipes
-- `saved_recipes`
+- `saved_recipes` - User's saved recipe collection

-Old Strapi tables were removed from the active schema.

 ## Notes

-- Pantry image scan runs through OpenRouter from the frontend server action layer.
+- Pantry image scan runs through OpenRouter from the frontend server action layer
-- Recipe generation and recipe suggestions run through OpenRouter from the Express backend.
+- Recipe generation and recipe suggestions run through OpenRouter from the Express backend
+- Curated recipes are fetched from TheMealDB API
-- Clerk remains the auth source of truth; app users are created/upserted in Postgres when backend-backed flows are used.
+- Clerk remains the auth source of truth; app users are created/upserted in Postgres when backend-backed flows are used
+- PDF export is available for full recipes via @react-pdf/renderer